TeamMCPA/EmbersonZinszerMCPA/README.md

 # EmbersonZinszerMCPA
-Implement multivariate channel analysis (MCPA) with NIRS a la Emberson, Zinszer, Raizada and Aslin
+Implement multichannel pattern analysis (MCPA) with NIRS a la Emberson, Zinszer, Raizada and Aslin

 If you want to be alerted of updates to the code, please email Benjamin Zinszer bzinszer@gmail.com.
 You will only receive emails if there are significant changes made to the code.
 Alternatively, come back and visit this github repository because changes will be pushed to this location.